 If an inspector has determined that regulated ACM removal is necessary, a notice of the removal must be delivered or postmarked to the Illinois Environmental Protection Agency (Illinois EPA) at least 10 working days prior to the commencement of demolition or renovation if the amount of regulated ACM to be removed exceeds 160 square feet, 260 linear feet, or 1 cubic meter.
-This notification of demolition and renovation form can be obtained by calling the Illinois EPA Office of Small Business.

 Although you will hire a licensed contractor to conduct regulated ACM removal work, you should be aware of the requirements below for contractors during removal activities.

 - The area from which the asbestos will be removed should be sealed off and any forced-air heating systems should be shut off.

 - Workers should wear a respirator fitted with cartridges that filter out asbestos fibers.

 - The asbestos should not be broken into small pieces because this can increase the amount of airborne asbestos fibers.